(Last Updated On: December 19, 2017)

 Part of the standard Chronic Care Management process (CCM) is to develop an evidence-based care plan (or in the case of CareHarmony this is called a Care Pathway) to guide the patient on the next steps for their care.

-An article published by Health IT Analytics details how care management is critical for improving outcomes in acutely ill cardio patients, including those with pulmonary embolism and chronic heart failure.
+An article published by Health IT Analytics details how chronic care management improves cardiovascular health outcomes in acutely ill cardio patients, including those with pulmonary embolism and chronic heart failure.

 At Allegany General Hospital, a special pulmonary embolism team was formed to create standard pathways for case management for patients, much like CareHarmony does for its Chronic Care Management (CCM) patients.
 The article states:

 “By developing better communication between staff members and a more comprehensive approach to standardizing treatment protocols, team-based care management strategies may help to prepare providers for value-based reimbursement while boosting their chronic disease management and acute care competencies.”

 In fact, Eric Bihler, DO, a pulmonary and critical care medicine specialist at AGH said:

 “Before this new team-based approach, there was no clear pathway, so many of the patients were not getting consistent, guideline-based care.”